Kikuyu, Kenya

-Kikuyu is a town in Kiambu County, Kenya, which grew from a settlement of colonial missionaries.
+Kikuyu is a municipality in Kiambu County, Kenya, which grew from a settlement of colonial missionaries.
 The town is located about 20 km northwest of central Nairobi.
-It is about 20 minutes from Nairobi via a number of routes, including a dual carriage road, and has a railway station on the Mombasa – Malaba Railway Line.
+It is about 20 minutes from Nairobi via a number of routes, including a dual carriage road,the Southern Bypass and has a railway station on the Mombasa – Malaba Railway Line.
 The town is named after the Kikuyu/Gĩkũyũ people, the major ethnicity that settled in the area.
-As of 2019 the total population is 323,881.
+As of 2019, the total population was 323,881.

-Due to its geology and rich soil texture, the chief activities are livestock and crop farming.
-The jurisdiction also includes Ondiri Wetland which is the source of the Nairobi River.
-With the recent completion of the Southern Bypass that connects Mombasa to Nairobi via Kikuyu, the town is poised for greater growth as is the only town on the Bypass.
-Kikuyu hosts a Sub-County Administration which is the administrative division in Kiambu County.
+The jurisdiction also includes the Ondiri Wetland which is the source of the Nairobi River.
+With the recent completion of the Southern Bypass that connects Mombasa to Nairobi via Kikuyu, the town is poised for greater growth as it is the only town on the Bypass.

+The municipality is within the authority of Nairobi Metropolitan.
+It hosts a Sub-County Administration which is the administrative division in Kiambu County.

 History

+David Clement Scott was a Scottish missionary who had success and gained controversy in Blantyre in what is now Malawi.
+He had been named a "negrophile" and he arrived in Kikuyu in 1901.
+He had been relieved of his position in 1898 after losing his family to Malaria.
+Here he cleared the land and to the annoyance of the Foreign Mission Committee he bought an estate of 3,000 acres which was managed by a Christian labour force.
+He lost his own and other peoples money and the Foreign Mission Committee again insisted on his obedience.
+He died here in 1907.

 The town has some British colonial history links, like the Right Reverend Musa Gitau (Swahili for Moses Gitau), an African believer in democracy who led among the first Christian faithful during colonial times.
-He lived and worked in the town as a reverend and in his honour two schools were named after him.
+He lived and worked in the town as a reverend and in his honor two schools were named after him, Musa Gitau Primary School and Musa Gitau Secondary School.